 Do as 2600 other training providers: Use conversion optimalregistration forms from FrontCore.

 Author: Eline Hagene

 Inbound Marketing Manager

-Eline produces content to help course providers achieve a more efficient and profitable course day.
+Eline produces content to help training providers achieve a more efficient and profitable day.
 She is certified in the Inbound methodology through Hubspot and has completed a Bachelor of Marketing management at BI Norwegian School of Management.
 Visit Eline’s LinkedIn profile here.